Chirag47/Desktop-Application---Hackr.io/README.md

 1.Create database from the given .sql file.
 2.open code(extract hackr.io.rar and add to your ide (Eclipse suggested)).
 3.Add the connector.jar file to your project and you are good to go!

+*Tutorials list for Alexa Skills Kit and Android Development is added.
+Rest can be added to the database at later point in time.